BEST FISHING LINE

 Best Fishing Line

 What is the Best Fishing Line?
-There are so many types of fishing lines on the market, and each one of
+There are so many types of fishing lines on the market, and each one of them

-preference, and what you like to use, how you like it to feel, how strong you want it to be, or if you want it
+what you like to use, how you like it to feel, how strong you want it to be, or if you want it to stretch.
+For each

-to stretch.
-For each of those specific qualities, there is a fishing line for that.
+of those specific qualities, there is a fishing line for that.

 Fishing Line Types